maximeDaraize/pokemon-pixel/README.md

 A list of the first 151 [gen-1] Pokemon, made in css (original images from pokemon yellow - gameboy)\
 Change the path of the stylesheet inside index.html to the see a new pokemon

-## Gotta code them all!
+## Gotta code them all

 List of pokemon completed

-Bulbusaure
+- Bulbusaure
-Charmander
+- Charmander

 ### Disclaimer